Kinto/kinto/docs/core/permission.rst

 --------------------------

 The permissions verification in *Kinto-Core* is done with usual Pyramid authorization abstractions.
-Most notably using an implementation of a `RootFactory in conjonction with an Authorization policy
+Most notably using an implementation of a `RootFactory in conjunction with an Authorization policy
 <http://docs.pylonsproject.org/projects/pyramid/en/latest/quick_tutorial/authorization.html>`_.

 In order to completely override (or mimic) the defaults, a custom